JanGorman/MapleBacon/README.md

 ## Installation

-The easiest way is either through [CocoaPods](http://cocoapods.org).
-Simply add the dependency to your `Podfile` and then `pod install`:
+The easiest way is either through [CocoaPods](http://cocoapods.org) or [Carthage](https://github.com/Carthage/Carthage).

+For the CocoaPods option, simply add the dependency to your `Podfile`, then `pod install`:

 ```ruby
 pod 'MapleBacon'
 ```

-or [Carthage](https://github.com/Carthage/Carthage).
-Add the following to your `Cartfile` and then run `carthage update`:
+For the Carthage option, add the following to your `Cartfile`, then run `carthage update`:

 ```ogdl
 github "zalando/MapleBacon"
 ```

-If you don't like any of those options, you can add the dependency as a git submdoule:
+If you don't like either of those options, you can add the dependency as a git submodule:

 1. Add MapleBacon as a git submodule: open your project directory in the Terminal and `git submodule add https://github.com/zalando/MapleBacon.git`
 2. Open the resulting `MapleBacon` directory and drag the `Library/MapleBacon/MapleBacon.xcodeproj` file into your Xcode project